Dekr0/Dekr0/tomd.md

   - ran before the new frame and after the previous frame is rendered and displayed on the screen,
   - queued, scheduled, and ran in the background, and then check for its completion between each render loop, and then collect the result.
-Make sure to minimize the amount of sharing (reduce resource competition) and coping.
+  - Make sure to minimize the amount of sharing (reduce resource competition) and coping if isolation is done by computing / create a set of state, and throw away the old one.
 - Minmize the amount of source of truth.

 ### Performance